 Work Offline using the Web Developer Mode

-- Launch the Mozilla Firefox browser and then navigate to the Web page you’d like to view offline.
+- Launch the Mozilla Firefox and navigate to the web page you’d like to view offline.

 - Click the Menu button at the top of the browser window.

 - Choose the Web Developer option to expand the sub-menu.

 - Click on the Work Offline option from the sub-menu list.